tonymullen/TonyMullen-Book/Readme.md

 * When creating the new application, don't use the `-st` option.
 We'll let Angular create some unit tests in order to study how they are written.

-* When you run the Angular command line application, you may get a warning like the following;
+* When you run the Angular command line application, you may get a warning like the following:
         Unable to find "@angular/cli" in devDependencies.

         Please take the following steps to avoid issues: